OutrunSun/Text-Based-Games/README.md

 This is a series of projects to demonstrate decent knowledge of C#

 ## Minesweeper
-Extremely basic - there is currently no checker for if you have one
+Extremely basic - there is currently no checker for if you have won

 ## Hangman
 Has both singleplayer and multiplayer capacity - not much verification